juhasev/sample-ninja-help/projects.md

 #### RESPONSE RATE

+Project response rate percentage.

+Response rate has a color indicator that can be either **Green, Amber and Red**.
+The red color indicator is triggered when **Send notification when response rate % falls under** -setting limit has been met in the **PANEL SETTINGS**.

-This is a rounded percentage calculation of the total number of **starts for the project (regardless of outcome of the start)** divided by the total number of **invitations sent out** for a particular project.
+> Response rate is calculate as percentage of the total number of **starts for the project (regardless of outcome of the start)** divided by the total number of **invitations sent out** for a particular project.

-SampleNinja also presents a Traffic light bar **_(Green, Amber and Red)_** next to the percentage which is triggered by the ***“Send notification when response rate % falls under“*** as defined in the SETTING Section.

 #### RATING

-This is a Survey rating score ***(on a scale of 1-10 for the Survey experience)*** that Panellists can give on the Survey exit page of a panel invited survey.
+This is an average survey rating score on a scale of 1 - 10.
+Survey ratings are collected at the end of each interview and is voluntary to panelists.
+The rating functionality is on by default but can be turned off in the **PANEL SETTINGS** if desired.

-The Average rating is displayed in traffic light colours (Survey rating traffic light image) ***(Green, Amber and Red)*** which is triggered by the ***“Send notification when survey rating falls under“***  as defined in the SETTING Section.
+The rating is color coded and can either be **Green, Amber and Red**.
+The red color indicator is triggered when **Send notification when survey rating falls under** -setting limit has been met in the **PANEL SETTINGS**.

 #### CALENDAR

-Indicated when a project will start or is due fielding.
+Indicates when a project will start or is due fielding.